 ‘Australia’s digital economy is expected to grow significantly over the coming years.
 This growth will be fuelled by new waves of technological developments,’ the report states.
 It also says that the demand for ICT workers is predicted to increase.

-Some areas to watch include robotics, wearable technology, 3D printing and the ‘internet of things’.
+Here's an in-depth look at the 12 industries that will be worth billions if not trillions by 2025.
+Fields to watch include robotics, wearable technology, 3D printing and the ‘internet of things’.

 Interestingly, 7 of the 10 happiest jobs of 2016 were ICT jobs; a testament to the fact that if you’ve got a high-demand skill set, you can expect better work conditions, more benefits, a higher salary and feel happier to boot!